 Here is an example question; read it and see if you answer correctly at the end of this post!

-The Situational Judgement Test is a tough section of the UCAT.
-There is no need to worry though as our UCAT Programme gives you expert support through many different avenues of learning, such as one-to-one tuition, comprehensive preparation materials and intensive courses.
+The Situational Judgement Test is a tough section of the UCAT, but it’s only one of five parts.
+There is no need to worry though as our UCAT Tuition Programme gives you expert support through many different avenues of learning, including one-to-one tuition, comprehensive preparation materials and intensive courses.

 The SJT consists of a series of scenarios that include possible actions and considerations.
 Each scenario comprises two sets of questions.
 In set one, you will be asked to assess the “appropriateness” of options in relation to the scenario and set two is all about “importance”.